solidi/latestver/README.md

 **LatestVer** works best in natural software environments.
 Rarely will engineers bump to some minor or patch version?
 It's always a question about the primary label.
 And when scanning for an update, separators like periods, dashes, or spaces invoke degrees of fear.
 Mature teams dislike auto-bumping libraries because that's dangerous even with a suite of fifty-thousand unit and integration tests.
 So, **latestVer** removes all of that fear.

 Ultimately, a human must see through a lib bump, which cannot be automated well in today's software environment.
 And if a tool is performing this work, cross your fingers if it compiles and deploys okay.
-And if it doesn't compile and takes more than thirty minutes to untangle, rethinking their architecture is needed.
+If it doesn't compile and takes more than thirty minutes to untangle, rethinking their architecture is needed.
 Good luck to them.

 If there are security issues for your adopters, patch the latest version and encourage its usage.
 Be sure to state that previous releases are not *really* supported.
-Say, "bump early and often.
-Use our latest version!"
-Don't blame a previous version.
+Say, "*bump early and often.
+Use our latest version!*" Don't blame a previous version.
 Ask them to bump to the latest.

 If the latest version doesn't fix the issue, encourage a fix-forward mentality.
 That's how the latest version works.
 The latest version will invariably resolve an emerging issue.
 Time is a healer, and so is *latestVer*.